 Cleaning all this data manually isn’t easy.
 To get this job done and to avoid slowing down your Mac you need a third-party app.

 We recommend using Cleanup My System for effortless and regular Mac cleaning and optimization.
 This advanced app features a clean interface and great controls.
-By simply running a scan using the Smart Cleanup module, you can easily identify junk files, log files, caches, and other redundant data that are responsible for making your Mac slow!
+By simply running a scan using the One-Click Care module, you can easily identify junk files, log files, caches, and other redundant data that are responsible for making your Mac slow!
+Uninstall Manager is the module to clean up the unwanted application quickly.

 7. Close Unused Browser Tabs